caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 Inspired by [Strategic Scala Style: Designing Datatypes](http://www.lihaoyi.com/post/StrategicScalaStyleDesigningDatatypes.html), I'll be using _datatype_ when referring to instances of classes and other data-like types, and _type_ for generic types like `T`.

-This piece **does not** provide a nuanced guide to write typeclasses, for that you should read the excellent article **Scrap Your Type Class Boilerplate** linked in the [References](#references) section.
-The goal is to provide a rationale as to why and how use typeclasses.
+This piece **does not** provide a nuanced guide to write type classes, for that you should read the excellent article **Scrap Your Type Class Boilerplate** linked in the [References](#references) section.
+The goal is to provide a rationale as to why and how use type classes.

 # Motivation